mrasu/echoed/docs/yamlScenario.md

 There are three types of plugins: `Runner`, `Asserter` and `Common`.

 * `Runner`
-    A function that is called inside `act`, typically performing actions like an HTTP request.
+    A function that is called inside `act` and `arrange`, typically performing actions like an HTTP request.
     Its result is stored in the `_` variable.
 * `Asserter`
   A function that is called inside `assert`, taking two arguments, typically for the expected and actual values.